-Sharing is Caring offers you two outstanding conferences this year:
+Sharing is Caring offers you three outstanding conferences this year:

 Look forward to the main event in Aarhus in November 2017.

-And get ready for the Hamburg extension already in April!
+And get ready for the extensions in Hamburg in April, and Brussels in June!

 Aarhus 19-21 November 2017

 The digitisation of cultural heritage collections has been going on for several decades now, promising unprecedented potentials for the GLAM sector to fulfil its public mission of opening up knowledge and